AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Gregory heard that Theodorus was about to appeal for redress to Theodosius, whereupon the good man wrote that while punishment might possibly prevent recurrence of such conduct, it was better to give an example of longsuffering. \"Let us,\" said he, \"overcome them by gentleness, and win them by piety; let their punishment be found in their own consciences, not in our resentment.
-Dry not up the fig-tree that may yet bear fruit.\" The Seventh General Council called him
+Gregory heard that Theodorus was about to appeal for redress to Theodosius, whereupon the good man wrote that while punishment might possibly prevent recurrence of such conduct, it was better to give an example of longsuffering.
+"Let us," said he, "overcome them by gentleness, and win them by piety; let their punishment be found in their own consciences, not in our resentment.
+Dry not up the fig-tree that may yet bear fruit."
+The Seventh General Council called him "Father of Fathers."
-\"Father of Fathers.\"

-That he regarded punishment after death as limited, is sufficiently evident from his reference to the heretical Novatians: \"Let them, if they will, walk in our way and in Christ\'s.
+That he regarded punishment after death as limited, is sufficiently evident from his reference to the heretical Novatians: "Let them, if they will, walk in our way and in Christ\'s.
 If not, let them walk in their own way.
-Perchance there they will be baptized with the fire, with that last, that more laborious and longer baptism, which devours the substance like hay, and consumes the lightness of all evil.\"[^309]
+Perchance there they will be baptized with the fire, with that last, that more laborious and longer baptism, which devours the substance like hay, and consumes the lightness of all evil."[^309]

-Neander says: \"Gregory Nazianzen did not venture to express his own doctrine so openly (as Gregory Nyssen) but allows it sometimes to escape when he is speaking of eternal punishment.
+Neander says: "Gregory Nazianzen did not venture to express his own doctrine so openly (as Gregory Nyssen) but allows it sometimes to escape when he is speaking of eternal punishment.
 The Antiochan school were led to this doctrine, not by Origen but by their own thinkings and